lilstav/lilstav/windows_10_lite.md

 About now displays which GPU is installed

-Task manager -New layout / processes moved two categories
+Task manager -New layout / processes moved to two categories

 Apps : Lists of the current running apps Windows processes : Lists of windows processes and drivers